What are energy exit fees?

 When can you be charged an exit fee?

 What a lot of people don’t know is that you won’t be charged an exit fee if you apply to switch within 56 days of your current contract end date.
 That’s because Ofgem rules don’t let suppliers charge a fee if a switch goes live within the final 42 days of your contract, and it takes a minimum of 14 days for the switch to go live once you’ve applied to switch.
 So, 42 days plus 14 equals 56 days – that’s almost two months!
-In practice that means you’re only restricted from switching for the first 10 months of most contracts.
+In practice that means you’re only restricted from switching for the first 10 months of most energy contracts.

 What if I’m not within the final 56 days?

 Don’t despair!
-It’s still work getting a quote, as one of our suppliers, Bulb, will pay your exit fees if you switch to them.
+It’s still worth getting a quote, as one of our suppliers, Bulb, will pay your exit fees if you switch to them.
 Once your switch is live, simply send them a picture of your final bill from the old supplier, showing the exit fee, and they will credit your account with the same amount.